osmandapp/web/main/docs/user/navigation/routing/osmand-routing.md

 </Tabs>

 In this menu, you can cancel the previous selection of the road that should be avoided.
-To do so, tap on a cross (Android) or a red "-" opposite the road you intend to use for route calculation.
+To do so, tap a cross (Android) or a red "-" opposite the road you intend to use for route calculation.

 Using *Select on map* option you can continue to mark roads as invalid for routing on the OsmAnd map.